giordi91/SirEngineThe3rd/README.md

 A dx12 game engine (kind of).

-Initially inspired by The Cherno project game engine series: https://www.youtube.com/user/TheChernoProject
+Initially inspired by The Cherno project game engine series: https://www.youtube.com/user/TheChernoProject before going my own way.
+The series is pretty cool, check it out!

 This is my attempt to a dx12 engine, this is my third iteration to a so called engine.
 My first one was a poor Opengl viewport, then a more serious approach to a dx11 engine, but mostly geared toward getting stuff on screen quickly.